Does Liquorice relieve constipation? Image shows a large cast iron spoon with short pieces of cut liquorice root

 Liquorice Tea

-Taken in its more natural form as a root, tea or root extract tablet, liquorice contains fewer calories.
+Taken in its more natural form as a root, tea or extract tablet, liquorice contains fewer calories.
 However, the question of does liquorice relieves constipation is more about how it helps to aid digestion.

 Supplements

 There are various root extract supplements available which claim to aid digestion, treat inflammation and soothe sore throats.
+Supplements can vary in quality and quantity of active compounds.
+Teas made from pure ground liquorice root would contain more.

-Prevention is better than cure.
+Prevention is better than a cure.

 A 2011 study, published in Evidence-Based Complementary and Alternative Medicine, looked at people with indigestion taking 75mg liquorice root extract twice a day for 30 days.